Skip to content

 Research Labs to Follow

-• OpenAI Research — Setting the pace for state-of-the-art model capabilities and safety evaluations as the industry leader in frontier models.
+• OpenAI Research — Setting the pace for state-of-the-art model capabilities and safety evaluations, particularly with the release of GPT-5.5.

-• Anthropic Research — Pioneers of constitutional AI and mechanistic interpretability, leading research into how models think and how to align them through structural constraints.
+• Anthropic Research — Pioneers of constitutional AI and mechanistic interpretability, leading research into how models think and how to align them through structural constraints, as seen in Claude 4.7.

 • Google DeepMind — Historical powerhouse of fundamental AI breakthroughs and scientific applications, continuing to produce foundational research spanning from LLMs to AI for science.